fidelisrafael/digit_checksum/README.md

 The aim of this gem is to allow **any kind** of document to be validated e generated through calculation of [**Check Digit/Digit Checksum**](https://en.wikipedia.org/wiki/Check_digit).

 What this mean?
 This mean that you can **validate** and **generate fake numbers** of any kind of documents such: **Passport numbers**, **Federal ID number**, **Books ISBN**, or even **create your own document** number, check `examples/` for more details.
+One of the greatest abilitys of this library is allowing to check digit checksum of digits in **ANY POSITION** of the document, not only for the last digits.

 **Tip**: Check [`examples/h4ck.rb`](examples/h4ck.rb) to see `h4ck` document specification, this is a sample document who can be manipulated using this library!